 Posts tagged Defense Contractor Fraud.

-assets/htmlimages/turbine-whistleblower.jpgThe Boeing Company has settled an False Claims Act case originated by a former employee-turned-whistleblower for $18 million.
+assets/htmlimages/turbine-whistleblower.jpgThe Boeing Company has settled a False Claims Act case originated by a former employee-turned-whistleblower for $18 million.
 The case alleged that Boeing “submitted false claims for labor charges on maintenance contracts with the U.S. Air Force for the C-17 Globemaster aircraft,” according to a recent Justice Department press release.
 In the case, Boeing was accused of “improperly charg[ing] labor costs under contracts with the Air Force for the maintenance and repair of C-17 Globemaster aircraft.”
 The government alleged that Boeing “knowingly charged the United States for time its mechanics spent on extended breaks and lunch hours, and not on maintenance and repair work properly chargeable to the contracts.”

-Learn more about our Whistleblower Practice
+Learn more about our False Claims Act & Whistleblower Representation Practice.

 With respect to relators, in a matter of first impression before the U.S. Court of Appeals for the Ninth Circuit, the court held that knowingly false underbidding can support False Claims Act liability.